 '''

-(require htdp/hangman)
+(require htdp/hangman) package: htdp-lib

 '''

 The teachpack implements the callback functions for playing a Hangman game, based on a function designed by a student.
 The player guesses a letter and the program responds with an answer that indicates how many times, if at all, the letter occurs in the secret word.